Behavioral Lab FAQs

 All students enrolled in Marketing courses that provide extra credit are eligible to earn points towards your class grade through research participation.
 You can complete up to 5, half-hour lab sessions.
 Your professor will determine what those sessions will translate into in terms of your grade.
 If you are a student in other classes, you will have to check with your professor or syllabus.
 Most (but not all) of the undergraduate level marketing courses DO allow for participation in lab research.
 In each eligible course, you can complete up to 5, half-hour lab sessions, Your professor will determine what those sessions will translate into in terms of your grade.
 You are ONLY eligible in a given course if the professor or syllabus states so explicitly.

 You can participate in interesting and easy to complete research right here in Pamplin.
-Research sessions typically take between 30 minutes to one hour and translate into one to two credit points.
-All you need to do to participate is sign up online.
+Research sessions typically take 15 to 30 minutes and translate into 0.5 to 1 credit point.
+All you need to do is sign up online.

 Each credit towards your class is 30 minutes.
-Credits are pro-rated such that a 15 minute study will give you one half of a credit, a 45 minute study will give you 1.5 credits, and so on.
 Thus, it takes 2.5 hours to earn 5 class credits; how those credits translate into your grade will be determined by your professor.

 Usually in lab studies you need to complete the entire session to earn your credit.
 However, if you need to leave for an emergency, the researcher on site can help determine if you can receive partial credit.

 With respect to whether professors require all 5 lab credits to add them to your grade or accept less credits (in a gradiated fashion) for grade calculation, it is up to each professor.
 Please check the syllabus or ask your professor.